nullkarma/zbackup/README.md

     plans:
 ```

-Every child would inherit its parents config, excludes and includes.
+Every child would inherit its parent config, excludes and includes.
 A plan can match a pattern and apply special configs to a single or a group of filesystems.
 Your postgresql databases should have a `rotation` of `10`,
 exclude the `/var/lib/postgresql` directory and inherit all other parameters from its parent.